Blayney title

 • Gratianna female b~367 [m.
 Tudwal ap Gwrfawr (King of Dumnonia) ~375]

-Western Roman Emperor from 383-388 and hero of Britain. * See Magnus Maximus.
-Held in the highest respect by the British, unlike his son-in-law Vortigern.
+Western Roman Emperor from 383-388 and hero of Britain.
+He was held in the highest respect by the British, unlike his son-in-law Vortigern.

 Some genealogies have the one wife, Elen Ceindrech ferch Rheiden, daughter of the Khymric King Rheiden and attribute all the children to her.